European carmakers build out charging network for electrics

 The network is also a response to California-based electric car maker Tesla, which has its own charging network.
 The Ionity network will be open to Tesla owners.

 Hajesch said Ionity would charge 79 euro cents per kilowatt hour for customers who don't have a contract with a mobility service provider for a different rate.
-That replaces the previous price of 8 euros ($8.80) per charging session.
+That replaces the previous practice of charging 8 euros ($8.80) per charging session.

 The new price to charge up quickly on the highway and be on one's way is higher than what car owners typically pay to charge overnight at home, where charging might cost around 30 euro cents per kilowatt hour but takes hours.
 Ionity's 350-kilowatt stations mean charging could be completed in as little as 10-15 minutes for cars that can take full advantage; other models will charge more slowly.